 Property is a lagging indicator; as it takes time for prices and market confidence to feed into the property sector.
-With this in mind, rental yields are expected to continue to fall in 2012 and are unlikely to improve in 2013 but properties in prime location with good covenants will continue to remain firm.
+With this in mind, rental yields are expected are unlikely to improve in 2013 but properties in prime location with good covenants will continue to remain firm.
 There remains an oversupply of commercial units in many areas, and the retail sector will continue to be hard hit.
 Reduced spending power by consumers is feeding into declining retail prices in most areas.